-- Dependents and families of emergency workers as requested by the Care and Shelter Branch. - Ensure that transit vehicle usage is documented by activity and date and hours in use.

-- Review your position responsibilities. - □ Maintain regular communications with VCTC/SBCAG and transit operator staff. - Advise VCTC/SBCAG staff to activate the agency Transportation Operations Center, if appropriate. - Determine information needs and advise the EOC Director of those needs. - Advise and assist the EOC Director in the release of transportation information to the public and the media, requests for additional resources, requests for release of resources and plans for recovery, reconstruction, and demobilization. - Ensure VCTC/SBCAG Continuity of Government and Continuity of Operations and assist the County/OA EOC for transition to a recovery organization to restore the area to pre-disaster conditions as quickly and effectively as possible.
+Ensure that transit vehicle usage is documented by activity and date and hours in use.
+ON GOING ACTIVITIES Review your position responsibilities.
+Maintain regular communications with VCTC/SBCAG and transit operator staff.
+Advise VCTC/SBCAG staff to activate the agency Transportation Operations Center, if appropriate.
+Determine information needs and advise the EOC Director of those needs.
+Advise and assist the EOC Director in the release of transportation information to the public and the media, requests for additional resources, requests for release of resources and plans for recovery, reconstruction, and demobilization.
+Ensure VCTC/SBCAG Continuity of Government and Continuity of Operations and assist the County/OA EOC for transition to a recovery organization to restore the area to pre-disaster conditions as quickly and effectively as possible.

-This page intentionally left blank.
 7.3 Transportation Seat as an Agency Representative